 In a separate article we discuss the nature of groups and their significance for human societies (see What is a group?).
 Here I just want to highlight five main points.

 First, while there are some very different ways of defining groups – often depending upon which aspect of them that commentators and researchers want to focus upon – it is worthwhile looking to a definition that takes things back to basics.
-Here, as a starting point, we are using Donelson R. Forsyth’s definition of a group as ‘two or more individuals who are connected to one another by social relationships’ [emphasis in original] (2006: 2-3).
+Here, as a starting point, we are using Donelson R. Forsyth’s definition of a group as ‘two or more individuals who are connected to one another by and within social relationships’ [emphasis in original] (2016: 3).
 This definition has the merit of bringing together three elements: the number of individuals involved, connection, and relationship.

 Second, groups are a fundamental part of human experience.
 They allow people to develop more complex and larger-scale activities; are significant sites of socialization and education; and provide settings where relationships can form and grow, and where people can find help and support.